"What's the trick for sticking with an exercise program?"

 That's a question I often get from patients and from folks at book signings and other events.
 I guess people believe that since I was good at something, I must also know some secret way to make it easy.
 Gosh, I wish I did.

-University of California, San Diego, School of Medicine and award-winning brain researcher, has some clues.
+Unfortunately, there is no trick.
+Even the greatest athletes struggle with motivation.
+But my lifelong friend, Michael Lardon, M.D., associate clinical professor at the University of California, San Diego, School of Medicine and award-winning brain researcher, has some clues.
 Based on his work on athletic peak performance, he says, "Having a reward is a way you activate your behavior with a purpose and a direction.
 You might have all sorts of high emotions and desires, constantly thinking, 'I want to do this, I want to do that,' but very few people can channel that into action.
 When you consciously channel it into action, that emotion is called motivation."

 Lardon, himself a former table tennis champion, divides all rewards into two categories: extrinsic and intrinsic.
 Extrinsic rewards are very effective tools for motivating yourself -- particularly with exercise and even more so when you are starting (or restarting) an exercise program -- and can come before the intrinsic rewards become apparent.
 (I'll explore intrinsic rewards next week.)